CRIStAL-SPEED/hackathon-09-2021/Challenge2/README.md

 ### Create Labels
 The online tool makesense.ai is recommended to creat labels of objects.
 No additional software is required to do the annotation.

+Notice: You must create labels corresponding to your dataset (the number of the classes), and export annotations in YOLO format.

 ### Organize Directories
 The dataset should follow the stucture below: